khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > 8. Page 12 the section on position within the tectum feels like it was just tacked onto the end of the paper.
 This should be integrated earlier in the paper perhaps to go with figure 1A.

-We placed the decription of this effect at the very end of the paper, as we prefer to downplay it a bit, as it was described previously (Khakhalin 2012; Hamodi 2012; Ciarleglio 2015), and we don't want to distract the reader from our other findings.
-At the same time, we find it important to mention that we observed a strong correlation with position: first, because it provides an independent replication of previously observed patterns, and second, as the dependency of cellular properties on position necessitated an adjustment for position during analysis (see "Methods"), which needed to be justified.
-The implication for the principle of parameter degeneracy in development (Prinz 2004) is also interesting, and we wanted to point at it, even though within this paper we don't have enough material to fully explore this theme.
+We placed the decription of this effect at the very end of the paper to downplay it a bit, as some aspects of this effect were described previously (Khakhalin 2012; Hamodi 2012; Ciarleglio 2015), and also we don't want to distract the reader from our other findings.
+At the same time, it is important to mention that we observed a strong correlation with position: first, because it provides an independent replication of previously observed patterns, and second, as the dependency of cellular properties on position necessitated an adjustment for position during analysis (see "Methods"), and this analysis decision needed to be justified.
+The implication for the principle of parameter degeneracy in development (Prinz 2004) is also interesting, and we wanted to point at it, even though we don't have enough material in our paper to fully explore this theme.

 ## Reviewer #2